The Unjournal · Pivotal Questions Initiative

 Many LMIC mental health studies report depression scales or symptom indices, not standard 0-10 life satisfaction.
 GiveWell's assessment of StrongMinds explicitly highlights uncertainty in translating depression improvements into life satisfaction gains.[gw]GiveWell (2023).
 "Our Assessment of Happier Lives Institute's Cost-Effectiveness Analysis of StrongMinds."
 Notes substantial uncertainty in depression-to-LS mapping.

-Even if you accept WELLBY as the target unit, the measurement layer forces choices: use DALYs/QALYs (more standard in health evaluation) even if they miss non-health welfare, use life satisfaction directly but only where trials collect it, or use mapping models (depression → LS) but carry mapping uncertainty explicitly.
+Even if you accept WELLBY as the target unit, outcome translation forces choices: use DALYs/QALYs (more standard in health evaluation) even if they miss non-health welfare, use life satisfaction directly but only where trials collect it, or use mapping models—statistical relationships estimated from observational data that predict life satisfaction from other measures (e.g., "a 1-SD reduction in PHQ-9 depression score corresponds to ~0.4 points higher LS")—but carry mapping uncertainty explicitly.

 Comparison with alternatives